vincentcreusot/leastconn-lb/design/design.md

 After finding the least used upstream server, it increments the count and opens a new connection towards that server.
 It copies the data from the client connection to the upstream connection and vice versa using `io.Copy`.

-Copying the data in a goroutine ensures non blocking behavior.
+Copying the data in 2 different goroutines (one from client to server, one from server to client) ensures non blocking behavior.

 ### Rate limiter
 The rate limiter discards connection if the client makes too many connections for an amount of time.